 The legal profession of the twenty-first century is a global one that requires individuals to be comfortable both in their home and non-home environments.
 The University of Illinois College of Law provides the opportunity for advanced JD students to develop this global awareness through semester-long programs at foreign partner schools.
 These programs allow students to experience at first hand the legal system, culture, and environment of another country while continuing progress towards the JD degree.

-The University of Illinois College of Law Study Abroad program provides JD students with the opportunity to spend one semester at partner schools outside the United States in order to gain comparative perspectives, to pursue particular subject interests, and to acquire background and experience for international practice.
+The University of Illinois College of Law Study Abroad program provides JD students with the opportunity to spend one semester at partner schools outside the United States.
 Credits earned from Illinois Law Study Abroad programs can count towards the JD degree.
 Current Illinois Law partner countries include Argentina, Australia, Belgium, China, France, Germany, India, Japan, Korea, The Netherlands, Norway, Portugal, Singapore, Spain and Sweden.

 The application deadline for fall semester study abroad is February 15, and the deadline for spring semester study abroad is September 15.
 To apply, visit the University Study Abroad website and search for the program listed below.
 There is a non-refundable $25 application fee.

 In addition to completing the online application, students must provide to the Graduate and International Legal Studies Office:

 - Provide a statement of purpose describing how your study abroad experience will impact your academic and legal career.

 - Provide a copy of your most recent résumé.

 - Provide the names of two professors who can be used as recommenders (recommendation letters are not necessary).